ArthurMns/Dream-Journal-App/README.md

 npx expo
 ```

-You can use the QRCode to open the app on your smartphone with expo go, with your browser or Android Studio.
+You can use the QRCode to open the app on your smartphone with expo go, or with your browser or Android Studio.

 # Structure and Architecture

-The application works on a system of Tabs to change page, use the AsyncStorage to stock the dreams
+The application works on a system of Tabs to change page and use the AsyncStorage to stock the dreams

 # Implemented features